 - The commander of the color team gives the loud command, “Present, ARMS!”

-- If the team is military, do not dip your service color for the Pledge, it is only dipped for the National Anthem.
+- If the team is military, do not dip your service departmental or organizational color for the Pledge, it is only dipped for the National Anthem.

 - Guards execute Present.

 - The announcer or a designated person steps up to the microphone and says something like, “Ladies and gentlemen, please join me in reciting the Pledge of Allegiance.
 I pledge…”